+BIO 100 Cr.4

 Independent Study in Biology

 A directed reading project or job shadowing experience within the discipline but outside that offered through regularly scheduled courses.
 Under the direction of the supervising faculty member (and in coordination with mentoring professional for job shadowing experience).
 A written report is an expected outcome.
-Repeatable for credit - maximum 2.
+Repeatable for credit - maximum two.
 Consent of department.
 Offered Fall, Spring, Summer.

 BIO 490/590 Cr.1-3